Bira/octopus-carnival/_drafts/wir-dscc-halfling.md

 ## The Lore

-Athasian halflings are physically identical to their standard counterparts, but their culture is very different.
+Athasian halflings are physically identical to their standard 4e counterparts, but their culture is very different.
 If you have ever heard of Dark Sun in any detail, you'll likely also have heard that it has cannibal halflings.

-This is true, I feel it's lost a bit of its impact here, halfway down the critter list for the book.
+This is true, but I feel it's lost a bit of its impact here, halfway down the critter list for the book.
 Halflings are the fourth cannibal humanoids we met so far, after belgois, braxats, and gith.
 I'm not even counting all the magical beasts that eat sapients, or we'd be here all day reciting names.